-The German Shepherd Dog belongs to the Sheepdogs and Cattle Dogs (except Swiss Mountain and Cattle Dogs) group in the FCI Classification.
+The German Shepherd Dog belongs to the Sheepdogs and Cattledogs (except Swiss Cattledogs) in the FCI grouping.

-Is the German Shepherd Dog allowed as pet in a Singapore HDB Flat?
+Is the German Shepherd Dog allowed as a pet in a Singapore HDB flat?

 Can't go wrong on this one; Karlsruhe, Germany.
 The German Shepherd Dog is the result of a concerted effort to round up fine herding qualities (e.g. intelligence, athletic, independent, etc) in a single breed.
 Led by retired Capt.
 Max von Stephanitz of the German Calvary, the efforts also steered the breed's employability from the fading farm work to police work and military service, where the German Shepherd Dogs excelled.
 Though its name varied in the U.S.A (Shepherd Dog) and England (Alsatian Wolf Dog) due to its association with Germany (think World War I), the respective kennel clubs adopted the original name in 1931 (AKC) and 1977 (KC).

 Confident, loyal, versatile, hardy, intent, responsive, protective.